Access Free Vermont Criminal & Arrest Records

 While courts can be used to find recent Vermont arrest records, they should not be the place to start for these searches.
 More than often, offenders will have been in custody for some time once criminal records are created at the courts.

-Check Recent Arrests Through the County Sheriff Offices & Jails Throughout Vermont
+Check Recent Arrests via the County Sheriff’s Offices & Jails Throughout Vermont

 Vermont has 14 counties within its borders with each of these having a sheriff’s office overlooking the county jurisdiction.
 Generally, the sheriff’s office maintains rosters that can be accessed online to find out what someone was arrested for and a mugshot database that can be viewed.